 The care delivered to a patient is often delivered by a range of people, however as the complexity of care emerges leading to rising demand, the concept of managed clinical networks focussing on delivering optimal patient care using the team approach has arisen.
-This network includes a range of individuals involved in providing restorative care and is often chaired by a Consultant in Restorative Dentistry with dentists, specialists, dental care professionals and commissioners forming the membership to help ensure Restorative Services are delivered effectively and appropriately within the funding constraints.
+These networks include a range of individuals involved in providing Restorative Dentistry care and is often chaired by a Consultant in Restorative Dentistry with dentists, specialists, dental care professionals and commissioners forming the membership to help ensure Restorative Dentistry Services are delivered effectively and appropriately within the funding constraints.

 Specialists are usually experts within one of the disciplines of Restorative Dentistry (Periodontology, Prosthodontics, Endodontics) and will have developed competence in one of these areas by completion of at least 3 years of higher training within the Specialty.
 They will be on the Specialist List of the General Dental Council.

 Restorative Dentistry Services can be obtained in a number of settings which include: